jentery/dh150/index.md

 ## Aims

-Coming soon.
+This course is designed to help you learn to:

+* Interpret the use of audio, image, and text, especially for storytelling.
+We'll practice various techniques for listening, watching, seeing, reading, and playing media.
+* Communicate with audio, image, and text.
+You’ll have opportunities to practice composing with each of these media.
+* Make a simple website and some content for it.
+No worries if you’ve never made your own site.
+I’ll provide you with examples and templates, and I will assume no experience in web design or content management.

+All three of these aims should, regardless of your major, apply to work across disciplines and occupations.

 ## Background

 My name is Jentery Sayers.
 I’m an associate professor of English and Cultural, Social, and Political Thought (CSPT), and I direct the Praxis Studio for Comparative Media Studies.
 I've been at UVic since 2011, and I did my PhD at the University of Washington.
 Most of my work is in comparative media studies.
-I teach American fiction, cultural studies, media, materialism, and prototyping at UVic.
+I teach American fiction, cultural studies, media, and prototyping at UVic.

 More coming soon.

 ## Structure

 I've designed this course to unfold through a series of modules: